Interstate 580 (California): Truck ban through Oakland

 A collaborative study by the Environmental Defense Fund, Google, and the University of Texas at Austin used Google Street View cars equipped with air quality monitors to measure pollution data through Oakland.
 It found that along I-880, concentrations of black carbon were 80 percent higher, concentrations of nitrogen dioxide were 60 percent higher, and concentrations of nitric oxide were at least double than those along I-580.
 This has led community leaders to revisit the truck ban, particularly because I-880 runs along minority communities while I-580 runs through middle and upper middle class neighborhoods.
 Once a proponent of the ban when he served on the Oakland City Council in the 1990s, Alameda County Supervisor Nate Miley held a December 2021 virtual town hall on the issue, and asked both Caltrans and the Bay Area Air Quality Management District to conduct studies on the ban.
 He did however concede that the California State Legislature would have to eventually repeal the aforementioned rule in the California Vehicle Code for any change to occur.

+In 2025, Caltrans began to conduct its study on the truck ban and the impact on safety, pollution, and traffic, which is expected to be concluded in 2026.
+Supporters of lifting the ban continue to argue that it overburdens the minority communities along I-880; supporters of keeping the ban note that there are more schools and community sites along I-580, and argue that lifting the ban would just spread the pollution around the city and the Bay Area.

 Tolls

 Richmond–San Rafael Bridge

-Tolls are collected only for westbound traffic on the Richmond–San Rafael Bridge.
-An open road tolling system is used on the bridge, and they can be paid by either a FasTrak transponder or license plate tolling.
+Tolls are collected only for westbound traffic on the Richmond–San Rafael Bridge headed to San Rafael.
+All-electronic tolling is used on the bridge, and they can be paid by either a FasTrak transponder or license plate tolling.
 The high-occupancy vehicle (HOV) lane leading to the bridge requires a car with three or more people.